luspi/photoqt/INSTALL.md

 - Qt6 ImageFormats

 Make sure that you have all the required QML modules installed:
-QtGraphicalEffects, QtMultimedia, QtQuick, QtQuick.Controls, QtQuick.Controls.Styles, QtQuick.Layouts, QtQuick.Window, QtLocation, QtPositioning, QtCharts.
+QtGraphicalEffects, QtMultimedia, QtQuick, QtQuick.Controls, QtQuick.Controls.Styles, QtQuick.Layouts, QtQuick.Window, QtLocation, QtPositioning.

+For the extensions you also need to have the following QML modules installed:
+QtCharts

-Dependencies that are needed by default, but can be disabled via CMake:
+Other dependencies that are needed by default, but can be disabled via CMake:

 - [yaml-cpp](https://github.com/jbeder/yaml-cpp)
 - [QCA (with rsa/openssl support)](https://invent.kde.org/libraries/qca)